 The antimicrobial therapy depends on the immune system defect and the risk factors for specific pathogens.
 Consultation with an infectious diseases specialist is usually indicated.
 In patients with neutropenia, empiric treatment depends on the immune system defect, x-ray findings, and severity of illness.
 Generally, broad-spectrum antibiotics that are effective against gram-negative bacilli, Staphylococcus aureus, and anaerobes are needed, as for hospital-acquired pneumonia Treatment Hospital-acquired pneumonia (HAP) develops at least 48 hours after hospital admission.
 The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant organisms... read more .
 If patients with conditions other than HIV infection do not improve with 5 days of antibiotic therapy, antifungal therapy is frequently added empirically.

-Therapies to enhance immune system function (see Pneumonia in Immunocompromised Patients : Prevention) are an important adjunct for the treatment of pneumonia in immunocompromised patients.
+Therapies to enhance immune system function Prevention Pneumonia in immunocompromised patients is often caused by unusual pathogens but may also be caused by the same pathogens that cause community-acquired pneumonia.
+Symptoms and signs depend on... read more are an important adjunct for the treatment of pneumonia in immunocompromised patients.